What is an Acute Care Nurse?

 - Nursing Director

-In 2016, there was an estimated number of 2,955,200 jobs in the United States for Acute Care Nurse.
+There were about 2,955,200 jobs for Acute Care Nurse in 2016 (in the United States).
 New jobs are being produced at a rate of 14.8% which is above the national average.
 The Bureau of Labor Statistics predicts 438,000 new jobs for Acute Care Nurse by 2026.
-There will be an estimated 203,700 positions for Acute Care Nurse per year.
+Due to new job openings and attrition, there will be an average of 203,700 job openings in this field each year.

 The states with the most job growth for Acute Care Nurse are Arizona, Utah, and Colorado.
 Watch out if you plan on working in Rhode Island, Wisconsin, or Connecticut.
 These states have the worst job growth for this type of profession.